NotFish232/NeuraLang/README.md

 ![demo2](./readme/demo2.png)
 Interopability is achived because of LLVM's IR - or intermediate representation.
 By using an LLVM-compatible compiler, such as `clang`, `llvm-rs`, or any other LLVM bindings for that specific language interopability is easy.
 The target language's code will be compiled to the IR.
 For example the code shown above depicts C-code that has been compiled down to its intermediate representation.
 This is then combined with the code compiled in _Neuralang_ to be called from either language!
 The standard library for this language was written in C and interop-ed with _Neuralang_ as a proof on concept.

+## Compiler Structure
+The compiler is split into three parts: the frontend, which contains the AST and Lexer, the middle-end which contains the "passes", which are essentially just optimizations, and the backend, which converts the code into LLVM-IR.
+The frontend defines how _Neuralang_ defines it's syntax.
+It sets rules in abstractions called ASTs, or abstract syntax trees.

 ## Challenges we ran into